UW-Madison-DataScience/machine-learning-novice-sklearn/episodes/05-clustering.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What is unsupervised learning?
+- What is unsupervised learning, and how does it differ from supervised learning?
-- How can we use clustering to find data points with similar attributes?
+- How can clustering be used to find groups of similar data points?
+- How do we perform k-means clustering in Scikit-Learn and evaluate cluster quality?
+- What are the main limitations of k-means, and when does it fail?
+- How can spectral clustering handle complex cluster structures that k-means cannot?
+- How do runtime and scalability differ between k-means and spectral clustering?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand the difference between supervised and unsupervised learning
+- Explain the concept of unsupervised learning and when it is used.
-- Identify clusters in data using k-means clustering.
+- Apply k-means clustering to generated datasets and interpret the results.
+- Explore how hyperparameters like k (number of clusters) affect the outcome.
+- Use silhouette scores and silhouette plots to assess the quality of cluster assignments.
-- Understand the limitations of k-means when clusters overlap.
+- Identify the limitations of k-means, including its tendency to fail on non-linear or overlapping clusters.
-- Use spectral clustering to overcome the limitations of k-means.
+- Apply spectral clustering to datasets where k-means fails and compare the results visually and computationally.
+- Compare runtime performance and scalability between k-means and spectral clustering.

 ::::::::::::::::::::::::::::::::::::::::::::::::